dhirajkrgupta/NotePad/README.md

 ### Prerequisites

-- Ensure you have  `gcc` installed on your system.
+- Ensure you have  `gcc` and resource compiler installed on your system.

 #### Steps to Compile and Run